-Don't miss a special live session with Interpol, recorded in front of a live audience at Apogee's Berkeley Street Studios on the eve of their highly anticipated album release exclusively for KCRW.
+Don't miss a special live session with Interpol, recorded in front of a live audience at KCRW's Apogee Sessions on the eve of their highly anticipated album release exclusively for KCRW.
 We’ll share it on Morning Becomes Eclectic at 11:15am.

 Visit kcrw.com/apogee to view more live sessions from Apogee Studio.

 JB: It must be an exciting time for you with the album coming out tomorrow, how's it going for you?

 Interpol: Well, we have these gentleman right here: Brandon Curtis, Dave Pajo, bass and keys.
 And as Paul usually says, BVs (backing vocals) They are making it very exciting for us, especially on the eve of album number four.

 JB: How has it changed working with these two guys who are legitimate rock stars in their own rights - Pajo is from Slint and the Yeah, Yeah, Yeahs and Brandon is from Secret Machines; whose brother from School of Seven Bells we had on air last week.
 How has it changed the dynamic for you?

 Interpol: I don't know - it's a whole new thing.
 It's a lot of fun on stage; the audience seems to be having a lot of fun with us.
 We all get along and it's kind of an honor to have these two dudes on stage with us - it's a nice, happy family.
 So, it's good.